dlabsai/mlflow-for-gcp/README.md

 ### Service account

 Create a service account and set its privileges (`owner` is easiest).
+The service account requires the following role in order to access Secret Manager secrets: `Secret Manager Secret Accessor`.

 ### Cloud SQL